traitecoevo/infinitylists/README.md

 ## Adding new taxa

-InfinityList comes with 5 taxa loaded to start with: plants, butterflies, cicadas, marsupials, and dragonflies+damselflies.
+infinitylists comes with 5 taxa loaded to start with: plants, butterflies, cicadas, marsupials, and dragonflies + damselflies.
 If you want to add another taxon, you’ll need to download the data first via the [galah interface](https://github.com/AtlasOfLivingAustralia/galah-R) to the ALA.
-The function `download_ala_obs` will download the data and put into a directory where infinitylistapp can find it.
+The function `download_ala_obs` will download the data and put it into a directory where infinitylists can find it.
 The value for `taxon` needs to be a [valid taxonomic group as recognized by the ALA](https://support.ala.org.au/support/solutions/articles/6000261677-taxonomy-a-species-filing-system).
 The download step is fast for taxa with small number of observations in